-When a child joins one of our schools and records from the previous institution indicate he/she has a child protection plan, the DSL will notify the local authority children's social care service immediately.
+If a child leaves one of our schools to be electively home educated (EHE), their child protection records will remain at the school until the child is known to have registered elsewhere.
+If a child joins one of our schools following a period of EHE, the DSL will contact the DSL at their last known school to establish whether there are any child protection records and request that they be sent to the new school without delay.
+CPOMS will alert the new school if any previous record exists.
+However, the previous school has to release the record.
+When a child joins one of our schools and records from the previous institution indicate they have a child protection plan, the DSL will notify the local authority children's social care service immediately.
 When a child who is known to have child protection records joins one of our schools and no child protection records have been received from the previous school, the DSL will contact the DSL at that institution to request the records be sent immediately.
 This request will be confirmed in writing and repeated if necessary.
-If they remain unavailable, the school will inform the Education Welfare Service.